 Students who have completed equivalent legal specialty courses from an ABA-approved program of study may obtain transfer credit to fulfill the program requirements in comparable legal specialty courses subject to the minimum residency requirements, provided that the student provides official transcripts verifying the successful completion of this coursework to the Registrar prior to commencing any legal specialty courses at Fremont College.
-Courses will be eligible for transfer only if they were completed with a grade of C- or higher.
+Courses will be eligible for transfer only if they were completed with a grade of C- or higher and within the past 5 years.
 Students must fulfill a minimum 15 quarter credits of legal specialty courses at Fremont College.